 Civil processes are when you get served with legal papers, such as , subpoenas, and arrest warrants.
 You can find these civil process orders by going to the Grimes County Sheriff’s office, on their website or by phone.

 All registered sex offenders are registered and listed on either a national or state sex offender database.
 The people listed on these databases have been tried by jury and convicted in a court of law of a sex or kidnapping crime.
 You are able to see these offenders on the website, but remember that you won’t get the precise address, but only the address block of the address that they registered.

 Court Records are public records.
 Court Records include a case file that includes a court docket and any of the documents filed in the court case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court in the county where the case was filed.

 Each and every state maintains a record of a person’s criminal background.
 These online databases are all linked and you can track criminal histories from other states.
-You are able to go to the Grimes County Courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you might have to pay a fee for a more intensive search.
+You are able to go to the Grimes County Courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you might have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes:

 But, when you do a criminal records check, you won’t learn if someone has had any:

 - Tickets for speeding.